Peter D. Parks was awarded the Gordon E. Sawyer Award at the 2003 Academy Awards for his work on Bugs! A Rainforest Adventure.

-Can your listening environment impact your task performance?
+Can your listening environment impact your spatial ability?

-The purpose of this study is to explore the impact of the listening environment during a simple mental task.
-Participants will complete a simple mental task during four different auditory conditions: silence, white noise, and two different musical selections.
+The purpose of this study is to explore the impact of the listening environment during a spatial task.
+Participants will complete the task during four different auditory conditions: silence, white noise, and two different musical selections.
 Results will be compared between conditions, and each participant will be able to determine if the listening environment has affected his/her own task performance.

-This study is a collaboration between the Fort Worth Museum of Science and History and Deborah Edwards, Assistant Professor at Embry-Riddle Aeronautical University.
+This study is a collaboration between the Fort Worth Museum of Science and History and Dr. Lin Lin, Associate Professor at the University of North Texas.
 The study is conducted in conjunction with the MBE Lab at the University of Texas at Arlington.